nsmryan/itscomputersciencetime.com/posts/2016-05-19-Interests.markdown

     <li> discrimination- perform sorting and other tasks in linear time.
     <li> ad- automatic differentiation.
 This can be used to write functions and getting their derivatives automatically.
 He has talks about succinct data structures, lens, discrimination, and functional cache oblivious algorithms.
     <li> propagators- This seems to be his recent interest.
+    <li> succient data structures- informally these are data structures that are partially compressed and allow certain operations to be performed on them without decompressing them first.
   <ul/>
 <ul/>